 Boojum’s second habit that made him more human than beast was that he loved to gaze at pretty girls.
 Back in the day, when a young woman wanted to refresh herself on a hot summer’s afternoon, she might head off into the woods and find a secluded stream.
 There, safe from prying eyes, she would strip down to her fair-skinned beauty and enjoy a slow, cool dip.
 But the Boojum could unerringly sense a woman’s natural presence, and he spent many pleasurable hours in the woods, gazing blissfully from afar.

 Most of the young ladies were unnerved when they discovered his unwelcome presence, and would quickly grab their clothing and hurry home.
 But there was a girl named Little Maggie who was braver than most.
-One fine day, while playing in a stream deep in the Balsams, she looked up and saw the Boojum staring straight at her with his long, forlorn face – but she didn’t run.
+One sunny day, while playing in a stream deep in the Balsams, she looked up and saw the Boojum staring straight at her with his long, forlorn face – but she didn’t run.
 She looked straight into his sorrowful eyes and saw that he was just another forsaken soul.
 Maggie fell deeply in love with those mournful eyes, said a heartfelt goodbye to her family, and went to live with him deep in the woods.

 They lived happily together, and he loved to polish his jewels as he watched her frolic in the streams and creeks.
-Every now and again he would disappear from her side and quietly slip away in search of more gemstones for their laughter and pleasure.
-But if he was gone too long she would cry out with her peculiar holler, akin to the cross between a tiger cat and the hooting owl, and call him straight back into her arms.
+Every now and again he would quietly disappear from her side and slip away in search of more gemstones for their laughter and pleasure.
+But if he was gone too long she would cry out with her peculiar holler, akin to the cross between a tiger cat and the hooting owl, and call him right back into her arms.

 And then one day he never came back.
-Little Maggie searched everywhere for months, looking in vain for her beloved Boojum, but he had simply disappeared.
+Little Maggie searched for months, looking in vain for her beloved Boojum, but he had simply disappeared.
 She became convinced that the desperate owner of the Eagle’s Nest Hotel had captured and spirited him away, ensuring that his entitled guests would never again be disturbed.